Mrgoblings/Charity_Rush/README.md

-# Escape for a Cause
+# Charity Rush

-Escape for a Cause is a school project that simulates a charity escape room event.
-The goal of this project is to raise awareness and funds for a local charity through a series of challenging and fun escape rooms.
+Charity Rush is a school project that simulates a charity parkour event.
+The goal of this project is to raise awareness and funds for a local charity through a series of challenging and fun parkour.

 ## Getting Started